Peru's best hiking trails

 As hard as it may be to believe, soft slopes of lush vegetation are just an hour's drive outside of Peru’s desert capital, Lima.
 Lomas de Lúcumo is the result of a peculiar climatic occurrence whereby ocean mist is trapped in the hills, springing verdant vegetation to life during the southern hemisphere’s winter months (June to September).

 Navigate the sea of green following the trail known as Los Guardianes, the shorter of two marked loops (the other trail is the 6.5km-long Los Lúcumos).
 Spot caves with interesting markings, a rock climbing area, and quite a bit of wildlife (if it's not too crowded).
 Try to visit during the middle of the week as the trails tend to fill up on weekends with students and families.
+Located in the district of Pachacamac, this outdoor excursion can be paired with a visit to the Pachacamac archaeological site and a typical chicharrón (fried pork) sandwich in the nearby town of Lurín.

 4. Marcahuasi

-Best camping trip from Lima
+Best for camping from Lima

 Surreal topography and rock formations make Marcahuasi a magical overnight camping destination if visiting from Lima.
 The trailhead is a six-hour drive from the capital city and while the distance of the hike is not so long and the trail itself well marked, the true challenge is overcoming the altitude.

 Standing at 4000m (13,123ft) above sea level, Marcahuasi is a naturally formed stone forest with curious carvings of human faces and animals.
 It is considered by many locals to have healing powers and the view of a clear night sky full of stars is undeniably awe-inspiring.
+With a quick elevation gain, it is important that hikers of all levels are acclimatized before ascending to Marcahuasi.
+When paying the entrance fee at San Pedro de Casta, you can also rent horses and donkeys.

 5. Laguna 69 Trek